 Graduates of the program have gone on to faculty positions at prestigious institutions like MIT and Princeton University, while others are now industry leaders as startup founders or as decision-makers at companies like Boston Consulting Group, Yumanity Therapeutics, McKinsey & Company, and Regeneron.

 Additional information on the graduate program is available from the Systems, Synthetic, and Quantitative Biology PhD Program and requirements for the degree are detailed in GSAS Policies.

 Please review GSAS admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Systems, Synthetic, and Quantitative Biology PhD Program.

-We recruit students from a variety of backgrounds, including biology, physics, chemistry, computer science, engineering, and mathematics, who work together to forge a new approach to biology that combines theoretical and experimental approaches.
+Applicants typically have a background in biology, physics, chemistry, computer science, engineering, or mathematics and work to forge a new approach to biology that combines theoretical and experimental approaches.
 The typical student has a strong background in one of the disciplines relevant to systems biology and an interest in interdisciplinary research.

-When completing the online application, prospective students should list faculty of interest.
-You are not required to contact any faculty in advance, but are welcome to.
+Applicants should indicate their faculty of interest in the application.
+You are not required to contact any faculty in advance but are welcome to.

 Applications are reviewed by the admissions committee during December and early January.
-Selected applicants are notified if they have been chosen for an on campus interview.
+Selected applicants are notified if they have been chosen for an on-campus interview.
 These visits provide students with the opportunity to meet with faculty and current students and to get a better feel for our community and the types of research conducted here.
-Applicants invited for an interview who reside overseas and cannot visit the Harvard campus may interview via Skype or telephone.
+Applicants invited for an interview who reside overseas and cannot visit the Harvard campus may interview remotely.